pottingerb/Auto-ETSU-Timekeeping/README.md

 Steps:
 1. Run the Python script.
-2. When prompted, open the TRS calendar tab.
+2. When prompted, open the TRS calendar tab (grid view).
 3. Continue.